Types of Earthquakes in Iceland

 Geothermal earthquakes predominantly occur in regions with high geothermal activity, such as the areas around geysers, hot springs, and geothermal power plants.
 These areas are marked by underground heat and fluid movement, which can lead to shifts and fractures in the surrounding rocks.

-Despite these mechanisms, geothermal earthquakes tend to be of low magnitude, often less than three on the Richter scale.
+Despite these mechanisms, geothermal earthquakes tend to be of low magnitude, most often less than three on the Richter scale.
 As a result, they are generally not felt by people and cause minimal, if any, damage.
 However, they can sometimes occur in swarms, leading to multiple earthquakes in a short span of time, and can occasionally precede volcanic activity.
+Steam explosions, rare events in high temperature geothermal areas, also can generate earthquakes.

 4. Human-induced Earthquakes (Induced Seismicity)